1. What is English Ninjas Curriculum and Teaching about?

 It is possible to attend both Regular English lessons as well as Composition Writing lessons as there is no overlap of materials.

-5. What do you covered in the Composition Writing class?
+4. What do you cover in the Composition Writing class?
 What is it like?
 Do students work on a composition every week?

 In our Composition Writing class, students work on a Composition title over every 2 lessons: The first lesson focuses on understanding the title, brainstorming of possible storylines as a class and organising their stories.
 Every student is encouraged to come up with their own storylines to answer and stay relevant to the title.